 Stumbling in the Public Square

 My new historical novel, Stumbling in the Public Square, shows how people caught up in public scandals think, feel, and act.
-It will be published in the fall of 2022 by Auctus Publishers.
+It was published in January 2023 by Auctus Publishers.

 The story is both a political thriller and a murder mystery.
 It takes place in the 1920s, when President Warren G. Harding put his crooked cronies in charge of his government.